 So you have a Thirsty Desert.
-That in and of itself is already an inconvenience for anyone going through it, but for any soldiers trekking through one in the middle of a war, they now have an additional threat, in this case an enemy force that they must fight.
+The heat, blinding glare, and lack of water are in and of themselves an inconvenience for anyone going through it, but soldiers trekking through one in the middle of a war, now have an additional threat, in this case an enemy force that they must fight.
 But that isn't the end of their problems.
-Any warring faction now has to deal with shortages of water and fuel supply, two things that, when crossing through the desert, are a matter of life and death.
-On a positive note is that there are no civilians for miles on end, and that tanks are now given a free rein to advance straight through wherever they please.
-When there are civilians, expect a Hidden Elf Village near an oasis, or as later works depict, in major cities surrounded by desert.
+Any warring faction now has to deal with shortages of water and fuel, two things that are a matter of life and death for a desert army.

-Compare and contrast with the aforementioned Urban Warfare, Jungle Warfare, and Winter Warfare, where fighting takes place in cities, lush tropical rainforests and jungles, and in the snow, respectively.
-Interestingly, a lot of recent examples of Desert Warfare also overlap with the first one, especially if the work is set during The War On Terror.
+Compare and contrast with the aforementioned Urban Warfare, Jungle Warfare, Winter Warfare, and Mountain Warfare, where fighting takes place in cities, lush tropical rainforests and jungles, in the snow, and in alpine environments, respectively.
+A lot of 2000s examples of Desert Warfare also overlap with Urban Warfare, especially if the work is set during The War on Terror.

 - Commando stories set in North Africa during World War II will often have desert fighting between British forces and Rommel's Afrika Korps as a staple.

 - Sensation Comics Featuring Wonder Woman: "Rescue Angel" takes place during The War on Terror and is mostly set in the desert.
 The small town being visited is dry and hot with sparse vegetation.

 - Adieu Bonaparte is about Napoléon Bonaparte's campaign in Egypt in 1798.